vtex-apps/countries-data/README.md

 `./packages/[country-code]/vtex.country-data-settings/configuration.json`.
 You can take a look at how this was done for other countries and go from there.

+## Releasing a new version

+Currently, VTEX IO CI/CD bots don't work on monorepos, so the release must be made manually.

+To release a new version, you must make sure to:

+1. update the version and date on `CHANGELOG.md`
+2. update the version field on `manifest.json`
+3. create a tagged release commit with `git tag -a "vtex.country-data-XXX@X.X.X" -m "vtex.country-data-XXX@X.X.X"`
+4. update your branch with `git push --tags origin your-branch`
+5. merge the PR after it's approved

+You may check an example by running `git show c7bbc4d`, which is a tagged release commit.

 <!-- DOCS-IGNORE:start -->

 ## Contributors ✨